CSCI4100U/Lab09-10/README.md

 - Add a new value associated with each marker which indicates a timestamp.
 Then, add a button that generates the polyline to connect each marker in timestamp order.
 Next, color each line between markers based on the average speed in that interval (green = fastest speed between markers, red = slowest).

+- Use the data to present statistics to the user including total distance traveled, calories burned, and average speed.

 - Add one more feature of your choice other than those listed here.
 Mention this feature explicitly in your README.md.